Skip to Main Content

 Read More >

-You must live in Oregon and heat your home with electricity or natural gas provided by Portland General Electric, Pacific Power, NW Natural or Avista.
+You must live in Oregon and heat your home with natural gas provided Avista.
 Additional requirements apply; check the Details tab for more information.

 2. Contact an approved Energy Trust trade ally contractor trained to provide Savings Within Reach On-Bill Loan Repayment services.